 Windows for Workgroups (WfW) 3.11 was released in February 1994.
 This was an update of Windows for Workgroups 3.1.
-It needed 80386SX or better processor and could run in only 386 Enhanced Mode.
+It needed an 80386SX or better processor and could run only 386 Enhanced Mode.

-Windows NT played an important role to introduce a lot of new concepts in Windows operating system, but it was not much popular itself as an operating system.
-NTFS was a positive technology which exists till now.
+Windows NT played an important role in introducing many new concepts in the Windows operating system, but it was not as popular as an operating system.
+NTFS was a positive technology that exists till now.

 Microsoft Windows 95 (codenamed Chicago) launched on August 24, 1995.
-It sold like hot cake and Microsoft sold more than 1 million copies of Windows 95 within first four days of its release.
+It sold like hot cake, and Microsoft sold over 1 million copies of Windows 95 within the first four days of its release.

-Windows 95 was an important checkpoint in operating system history of Microsoft.
-It supported Win32 applications with less memory problems and efficient use of virtual memory.
+Windows 95 was an important checkpoint in the operating system history of Microsoft.
+It supported Win32 applications with fewer memory problems and efficient use of virtual memory.
 Win95 was not able to run on old computers.
-MS DOS 7 used to initially manage boot processes.
+MS-DOS 7 was used to manage boot processes initially.
 Applications in Windows 95 could run in 386 enhanced mode.

 Here is a list of all five version releases of Windows 95: